 In complex commercial cases, Mr. Schauf has erased billions of dollars in potential liability for clients in the financial services, hospitality, and automotive industries.
 Mr. Schauf has litigated a slew of mortgage-backed securities cases, securing dismissal of a breach-of-contract lawsuit seeking $500 million in damages and eliminating hundreds of millions of dollars in potential liability on the eve of trial with a successful Daubert motion, among other victories.
 Mr. Schauf has also obtained the reversal on appeal of multiple adverse jury verdicts, and prevailed against consumer class actions via motions to dismiss, oppositions to class certification, summary judgment motions, and on appeal.

 Mr. Schauf maintains an active pro bono practice.
 He has helped a father obtain discretionary relief from removal to Haiti, secured the release from prison of a criminal defendant whose sentence was unlawful, and prevailed on behalf of a Wisconsin resident who was subject to a stop-and-frisk that violated the Fourth Amendment.
-In the Supreme Court, Mr. Schauf has successfully represented Arizona’s independent redistricting commission against a constitutional challenge, and advocated on behalf of children sentenced to life in prison, among many other matters.
+In the Supreme Court, Mr. Schauf has represented Arizona’s independent redistricting commission, a capital defendant challenging his death sentence, and individuals facing abusive government forfeitures, among others.
+In Mr. Schauf’s amicus practice, he has advocated on behalf of the European Commission, immigrants seeking discretionary relief from removal, and children sentenced to life in prison.

 Mr. Schauf serves as an Adviser to the American Law Institute’s Restatement (Fourth) of Property.